Arial-Z/Romaji-Renamer/README.md

 ### Step 3 - Configure the script
 Go to the script folder<br/>
-and rename conf.delfaut to config.conf<br/>
+and rename config.delfaut to config.conf<br/>
 edit the path folder and file<br/>
 ```
 SCRIPT_FOLDER=/path/to/the/script/folder